Pulses Food Are The Food of The Future.

 Pulses are dried peas, beans, and lentils that are harvested and sold as food.
 They are also known as leguminous cereals.

-The United Nations Food and Agriculture Organization (FAO) recognizes 11 types of pulses.
-Pulses food examples include
+The United Nations Food and Agriculture Organisation (FAO) recognises 11 types of pulses.
+Pulse food examples include

 - dry beans